Frequently Asked Questions

 What are the policies regarding smoking?

-Starting August 15, 2012 there will be NO SMOKING OR TOBACCO use on the University Property.
+Starting August 15, 2012 there was NO SMOKING OR TOBACCO use on the University Property.
 You must go off the property or you will be in violation and subject to conduct.
 (See: policies and procedures)

 Can I stay in the halls over school breaks?